Data Export: CSV

 Physical Markers vs Marker Constraints During Occlusion

 In the CSV file, Rigid Body markers have a physical marker column and a Marker Constraints column.
-They have nearly the same ID but are distinguished by the first 8 characters as uniquely identifiable.

 CSV Header